Here's Our Rant About Tuya Inc. (TUYA)

-Tuya Inc. (NYSE:TUYA) went up by 9.33% from its latest closing price compared to the recent 1-year high of $25.75.
-The company’s stock price has collected -18.81% of loss in the last five trading sessions.
+Tuya Inc. (NYSE:TUYA) went up by 9.49% from its latest closing price compared to the recent 1-year high of $25.75.
+The company’s stock price has collected 23.11% of gains in the last five trading sessions.

 Is It Worth Investing in Tuya Inc. (NYSE :TUYA) Right Now?